posbit/jiraline/_docs/transitions.md

 permalink : "/docs/transitions/"
 ---

 While working with issue you do a transition and change state of it.
-Possible transitions depens on present state of the issue.
+Possible transitions depends on present state of the issue.
 To list possible transitions use below:

 ```bash
 jiraline issue -t ISSUE_NAME